 Screen A: Penetration Test

-Where 12 months of line section minimum load data is available, can be calculated, can be estimated from existing data, or determined from a power flow model, is the aggregate Generating Facility capacity on the Line Section less than (67)% of the minimum load for all line sections bounded by automatic sectionalizing devices upstream of the Generating Facility?
+Where 12 months of line section minimum load data is available, can be calculated, can be estimated from existing data, or determined from a power flow model, is the aggregate Generating Facility capacity on the Line Section less than 67% of the minimum load for all line sections bounded by automatic sectionalizing devices upstream of the Generating Facility?

  If yes (pass), continue to Screen B.

- If no (fail), a quick review of the failure may determine the requirements to address the failure; otherwise either a group study or an Impact Study is required.Continue to Screen B.
+ If no (fail), a quick review of the failure may determine the requirements to address the failure and, if so, continue to Screen B; otherwise Interconnecting Customer will go to the Standard Process.

 Note 1: The type of generation will be taken into account when calculating, estimating, or determining circuit or Line Section minimum load relevant for the application of this screen.
 Solar generation systems with no battery storage use daytime minimum load (i.e. 10 am to 4 pm for fixed panel systems and 8 am to 6 pm for PV systems utilizing tracking systems), while all other generation uses absolute minimum load.